 Baliem Valley is an extreme off the beaten track destination.
 Hence to avoid getting lost always watch time and try to get back to your guesthouse before dusk when moving around independently.

 Do not forget to bring a headlamp, flashlight or a torch that should be essential parts of your backpack, not only when trekking.
-Also a good repellent will come handy.
+Also, a good repellent will come in handy.

 Trekking in Baliem Valley is very poor in terms of trek marks, signs, maps and facilities, not even to mention the quality of water.
 Do not underestimate the conditions of dense jungles and always hire a local guide when hiking or join an organised expedition.

 For trekking and cultural tours in Baliem Valley check out Putra Papua – the most reliable tour operator recommended by Lonely Planet and many other travel guides. http://www.putrapapuatours.com/home.html

 To travel to Papua you must hold a valid visa to be able to enter the country.
 Besides, to enter any destination in West Papua, except for the capital city of Jayapura, Sorong and Biak, you will need to apply for Surat Jalan – a travel permit.
 That can be obtained at the central police station in Jayapura once arrived for about $10 USD.

 It is always advisable to inquire about the safety situation in West Papua or in any location you intend to visit due to the presence of violence.
 There are frequent tribal conflicts which you should avoid as much as possible when travelling.